Ashton-Sidhu/aethos/README.md

 ## For Developers

-For python snippets to make deving new techniques either, message me and I can send them.

 ### Contributing data analysis techniques

   1. The code for the transformation belongs in the `numeric`, `categorical`, etc. file for the stage it belongs.